JustalK/LABORATORY-NX/README.md

-# LABORATORY-NX
+# LABORATORY-NX-TCP

 ![Alt text](Documentation/Graph.png?raw=true "Graph NX")

-This project has been created using the libraries NX for creating a monorepository of microservices.
-Each microservices has been built with the CLI of NX as a Nest.js microservice.
-They communicate with the client using the TCP protocol and the message pattern of Nest.js.
+This project has been created using the libraries **NX** for creating a monorepository of microservices.
+Each microservices has been built with the CLI of NX as a **Nest.js** microservice.
+They communicate with the client using the **TCP protocol** and the message pattern of Nest.js.

 ## Plan of the presentation